soilspectroscopy/ossl-imports/dataset/README.md

 Part of: <https://github.com/soilspectroscopy>
 Project: [Soil Spectroscopy for Global Good](https://soilspectroscopy.org)
-Last update: 2022-12-06
+Last update: 2022-12-07

-All the external datasets were imported and harmonized to the OSSL naming conventions as described in each `README` present in their specific folders.
-Site, Soil, MIR, and VisNIR data were all exported to our local server as `qs` serial files (R package `qs`).
-The exported naming follows the standard
+All the external SSLs were prepared and harmonized to the OSSL naming conventions as described in the `README` files present in each specific folder.
+Site, soil, MIR, and VisNIR data were all exported to a local working server as `qs` serial files (R package `qs`).
+The exported naming convention follows the standard
-`<local DATASET folder>_<data table>_<version>.<format>`:
+`<local DATASET folder>/ossl_<data table>_<version>.<format>`:

 -   `<local DATASET folder>/ossl_soilsite_v1.2.qs`: Imported/harmonized
     site data in `qs` format.